Cruz homers in 4th straight game, Twins trounce Tigers 12-2

-DETROIT (AP) — Nelson Cruz homered for the fourth straight game and the Minnesota Twins connected four times in all Sunday to rout the Detroit Tigers 12-2.
+Nelson Cruz homered for the fourth straight game and the Twins connected four times in all to rout the Detroit Tigers 12-2.

+“The way Jake is pitching this season, it puts the opposition in a very tough spot,” Minnesota manager Rocco Baldelli said.
+“They know that if we score any runs at all, we’re going to be in great shape.”

+With a big lead, Odorizzi (9-2) cruised through six innings, allowing one run on five hits.
+He struck out eight, most with his baffling fastball movement, and has given up just one run in his past 22 1/3 innings.

+Cruz has 14 regular-season homers at Comerica Park, tying Alex Gordon for the most by an active visiting player.
+Cruz has played 47 games in Detroit against Gordon’s 96, and he has also homered in each of his three postseason games at the ballpark.

+“Nelson has a unique ability to impact the ball, and an equally unique ability to put the barrel on pitches in every zone,” Baldelli said.
+“That’s why he’s one of the best hitters of his generation.”

-Miguel Sano, Byron Buxton and Eddie Rosario also connected for the Twins.
-Minnesota hit eight homers while winning two of three in Detroit.
+Miguel Sano, Byron Buxton and Eddie Rosario also homered for the Twins.
+Minnesota hit eight homers while winning two of three in Detroit and remain on pace to become the first major league team to hit 300 home runs.

+“The best part about pitching for these guys is that they never give the opposing pitch a breath,” Odorizzi said.
+“As soon as they let someone on base, they have to think about giving up a two-run homer.”

 The Tigers have lost 13 of their last 15 at Comerica Park.